simonjulianl/tp/docs/team/radiankrisno.md

 manage contacts and patient details**.
 We aim for GoMedic to be used by someone who can type fast and take advantage of the optimized features for Command Line Interface.

-GoMedic is bootstrapped using SE-EDU Address Book 3 and inherits some of its features such as `clear`, parameter formatting, etc.

 Given below are some of my notable contributions to the project.

 * **New Feature**: Implement the `Patient` model